-2.5 Since their adoption, the corporate objectives have received considerable exposure in the public arena both through the Council's regular newspaper and other publications/projects where consultation has been carried out.
+Work has concentrated on tackling individual buildings and structures, introducing an awards scheme for good design, developing the arts and cultural agendas, and developing issues around tourism.
+Since their adoption, the corporate objectives have received considerable exposure in the public arena both through the Council's regular newspaper and other publications/projects where consultation has been carried out.
 They also appear as a preamble to every Committee agenda.

-2.6 An annual Best Value Performance Plan was introduced in 2000 and in 2002 the Council took the decision to merge this with the Corporate Plan so that each year the Authority produces one single reference document relating to its work programme and performance.
+An annual Best Value Performance Plan was introduced in 2000 and in 2002 the Council took the decision to merge this with the Corporate Plan so that each year the Authority produces one single reference document relating to its work programme and performance.

-2.7 The Corporate Plan/Best Value Performance Plan remains very much a working document, outlining the Council's priorities for the forthcoming year and the next three years, linked into the Council's three year rolling budget strategy.
+The Corporate Plan/Best Value Performance Plan remains very much a working document. outlining the Council's priorities for the forthcoming year and following two years, linked into the Council's three year rolling budget strategy (5 years from 2004/05 - see page 8).
 The Council has developed its approach so that its work programme in respect of the forthcoming year is endorsed at the same time that the budget is set in February, further reinforcing the linkage between the budget and the work programme.
 At that Council meeting in February, the Leader of the Council sets out his/her vision for the forthcoming year and beyond (RDCSA 6).

-2.8 The Council's very long term ambitions (10 plus years) as an area for leisure, recreation and tourism are most clearly articulated in the emerging

-Local Plan, which sets out the Council's longer term priorities and policies as planning authority to 2016.
+The Council's very long term ambitions (10 plus years) as an area for leisure, recreation and tourism are most clearly articulated in the emerging new replacement Local Plan, which sets out the Council's longer term priorities and policies as planning authority to 2016.
 The work involved in that document has helped the Authority play an extremely active role at both Member and officer level in shaping the strategic framework document for Thames Gateway South Essex.

-2.9 "Delivering the Future", published in July 2003, confirms ambitions for the long-term future of Rochford in the context of Thames Gateway South Essex (RDCSA 7).
-The document was praised by the Minister for the contribution it makes towards meeting the Government's own objectives for the Thames Gateway.
+"Delivering the Future", published in July 2003, confirms ambitions for the long-term future of Rochford in the context of Thames Gateway South Essex (RDCSA 7).
+The document was praised by the Minister, Mr Keith Hill, for the contribution it makes towards meeting the Government's own objectives for the Thames Gateway.